chem-william/gradient04/README.md

 This is to be used in calculating the current density through a molecule and has thus not been made general.
 Should be somewhat straightforward.

-Originally it was implemented in Python as it is essentially an extension of how numpy.gradient works, but to increase performance and get more experience writing Rust, I decided to port it.
+Originally it was implemented in Python as it is essentially a port of numpy.gradient, but to increase performance and get more experience writing Rust, I decided to port it.
 It is probably horribly coded, but it initially gave me a 2X speed-up.